Recommended external resources

 MindSpot is a free telephone and online service developed by Macquarie University for Australian adults experiencing symptoms of anxiety or depression.
 They offer free online or phone screening assessments to help you learn about your symptoms.
 You will then receive recommendations from a MindSpot therapist on free online MindSpot Clinic Treatment Courses to help you recover, or local services that can help.
 Note.
 You must be eligible for Medicare-funded services in Australia to access Mindspot.

 Ecouch is a free self-help interactive program which provides evidence-based information to understand emotional problems better, and learn strategies that may help you improve your life.
 It draws from cognitive, behavioural, and interpersonal therapies, as well as relaxation and physical activity.
-There are modules for depression, generalised anxiety and worry, social anxiety, relationship breakdown, and loss and grief.
+There are modules for depression, anxiety and worry, social anxiety, relationship breakdown, and loss and grief.

 Centre for Clinical Interventions offers a range of modules that provides information on common mental health issues and practical strategies to manage these.
 They can be completed online, saved to your computer, or printed out to work through by hand.